pitoulambert/Application-of-ANN-in-a-Bank/README.md

+<h1> Will the Client leave the bank ? > <h1>

-<h3> The dataset which is studied is a sample of 10.000 clients of a bank with the following 13 properties </h3>
+<h4> The dataset which is studied is a sample of 10.000 clients of a bank with the following 13 properties
 <b> RowNumber <br>
     CustomerId <br>
     Surname	<br>